rekalogika/reconstitutor/README.md

 * The `get()` and `set()` methods are forwarders to a custom implementation of Symfony's `PropertyAccessorInterface`.
 Therefore, you can use the same exceptions defined in `PropertyAccessorInterface`.
-* Abstracts all the peculiarities of Doctrine events, unit of work, and proxy, so you don't have to find out and deal with them yourself.
+* Abstracts all the peculiarities of Doctrine events, unit of work, database transactions, and proxy, so you don't have to find out and deal with them yourself.
-* It has what we consider the correct behavior.
-It asks your reconstitutor to save only after Doctrine has successfully saved the object.
-It doesn't rely on Doctrine seeing the object being dirty before `flush()`-ing. i.e. your entities don't have to modify a Doctrine-managed property —like `$lastUpdated`— just to make sure the correct Doctrine event will be fired.
+* It asks your reconstitutor to save only after Doctrine has successfully saved the object.
+* Does not rely on Doctrine seeing the object being dirty before `flush()`-ing. i.e. your entities don't have to modify a Doctrine-managed property —like `$lastUpdated`— just to make sure the correct Doctrine event will be fired.
+* Handles transactions.
+In a transaction, it will only ask your reconstitutor to save or remove after the transaction has been successfully committed.

 ## Example